Machine Learning Summary (Fundamental)

 Depend on the values of α and β, part of the equation is growing and part of the equation is decaying.

-Therefore, in contrast to Gaussian distribution, Gamma distribution can generate distributions of many shapes including a single mode distribution or an exponential decay function depending on the values of α and β.
+Therefore, in contrast to Gaussian distribution, Gamma distribution can generate distributions of many shapes.
+Depending on the values of α and β, the shape may resemble a single mode distribution or an exponential decay function

 The expectation and the variance of the Gamma distribution are: